pastelmind/stryker/packages/react-mutator/README.md

 ![Stryker](https://github.com/stryker-mutator/stryker/raw/master/stryker-80x80.png)

-# Stryker JavaScript mutator
+# Stryker React mutator

+**Note: This plugin is our class project for CS453 Automated Software Testing.
+This is not production-ready at all.**

-A mutator that supports JavaScript for [Stryker](https://stryker-mutator.io), the JavaScript Mutation testing framework.
+A mutator that supports React for [Stryker](https://stryker-mutator.io), the JavaScript Mutation testing framework.
 This plugin does not transpile any code.
-The code that the @stryker-mutator/javascript-mutator gets should be executable in your environment (i.e. the @stryker-mutator/javascript-mutator does not add support for Babel projects).
+The code that the @stryker-mutator/react-mutator gets should be executable in your environment (i.e. the @stryker-mutator/react-mutator does not add support for Babel projects).

 ## Quickstart